Charcoal-SE/SmokeDetector/README.md

 Running in a [virtual environment](https://docs.python.org/3/tutorial/venv.html) is a good way to isolate dependency packages from your local system.
-To set up SmokeDetector in a virtual environment, please use
+To set up SmokeDetector in a virtual environment, you can use

 ```shell
 git clone https://github.com/Charcoal-SE/SmokeDetector.git